4 Ways for Wholesaling Short Sale Properties and Risks of Doing So

-As most of you already know, here is what a traditional wholesale deal typically looks like:
+As most of you already know (and for those who don’t, I suggest to read Real Estate Wholesaling 101 — Explained for Beginners), here is what a traditional wholesale deal typically looks like:

 Buyer “A” gets the subject property under contract for $100,000, knowing that he can get a cash buyer in place for $110,000 (Buyer “B”).
 The contract is assigned to Buyer “B”.
 He closes on the property for $100,000 and pays Buyer “A” a $10,000 assignment fee.
 So, Buyer “A” assigns his equitable interest in the contract to Buyer “B” for a fee of $10,000.